ds-edu/DataScienceCapstone_OnlineRetail/README.md

 > Out of the model evaluation outcomes, the hyperparameters in **KMeans** and **Agglomerative Hierarchichal Clustering** algorithms produced better silhouette scores in both cross-validation searches than DBSCAN.

-> Given this result, DBSCAN may not be the appropriate clustering algorithm for this dataset since it has negative scores indicating a poor clustering performance (and more overlapping clusters) compared to the two other algorithms that have a higher score.
+> Given the results, DBSCAN may not be the appropriate clustering algorithm for this dataset since it has negative scores indicating a poor clustering performance (and more overlapping clusters) compared to the two other algorithms that have a higher score.

-> KMeans algorithm was better suited for clustering the data.
+> KMeans algorithm was better suited for clustering the data and thus was chosen for the Modeling process.

 **KMeans metrics for CV and SMBO results**

-Determining the best parameters for KMeans using GridSearchCV, RandomizedSearchCV, and SMBO using ***Hyperopt***.
-Using inertia as the criteria for scoring produced the following results:
+Finding the best parameters for KMeans using GridSearchCV, RandomizedSearchCV, and SMBO using ***Hyperopt*** returned the following results:

 |Tuning            |Best_params                                                                                               |Inertia           |Silhouette_Score   |
 |------------------|----------------------------------------------------------------------------------------------------------|------------------|-------------------|